Hua Yi: Death

 After Luoyang fell in the Disaster of Yongjia on 14 July 311, the Jin provisional government under Xun Fan issued a call to arms and appointed Sima Rui to lead their alliance.
 Rui exercised his new imperial authority by changing around the chief officials, but Hua Yi, along with the Inspector of Yu province, Pei Xian (裴宪; son of Pei Kai), still refused to obey.
 The prince thus ordered his general, Wang Dun to lead Gan Zhuo, Zhou Fang, Song Dian (宋典), Zhao You and others to attack him.
 Hua Yi sent his Attendant Officer, Chen Xiong (陳雄) to defend Pengze while he organized a navy to provide support.
 The administrator of Wuchang, Feng Yi (馮逸), sided with Hua Yi and garrisoned himself at Penkou (湓口, in modern Jiujiang, Jiangxi), but was defeated by Zhou Fang.

 Wei Zhan (衞展), the former Inspector of Jiang province, hated Hua Yi as he was not respected by him.
 Hearing of Hua Yi's situation, Wei Zhan colluded with the administrator of Yuzhang, Zhou Guang (周廣), and the two secretly raised troops to attack Hua Yi from behind.
 The Jin forces defeated Hua Yi, forcing him to flee to Ancheng (安成, in modern Ji'an, Jiangxi).
-Zhou Yi pursued him there and had him executed alongside his five sons.
+Zhou Fang pursued him there and had him executed alongside his five sons.
 His head was then sent to Jianye while Pei Xian fled to You province.

 Before his death, a native of Guangling, Gao Kui (高悝) was staying in Jiang province, where Hua Yi invited him to serve as an Assistant Officer in the West Bureau and showed him preferential treatment.
 After he was killed, Gao Kui secretly hid Hua Yi's wife and two of his kids for many years.
 Once some time had passed and a general amnesty was granted, only then did Gao Kui brought them before the court.
 Sima Rui praised them and decided to have them all pardoned.